Latasha Byears

-Latasha Nashay Byears (born August 12, 1973) is a former American professional women's basketball player.
-She played in the WNBA for the Sacramento Monarchs, the Los Angeles Sparks, the Washington Mystics, and for the Houston Comets.
+Latasha Nashay Byears (born August 12, 1973) is an American former professional basketball player.
+She played in the Women's National Basketball Association (WNBA) for the Sacramento Monarchs, Los Angeles Sparks, Washington Mystics, and Houston Comets.
 Byears ranked eighth all-time in the WNBA in field goal percentage (.514) and was among the top 10 rebounders in the league's history as of 2003.

 Nicknamed "Tot", Byears usually played the position of power forward.
 However, the openly lesbian Byers became associated with legal controversy outside of her basketball career.

-College years
+College career

 Born in Memphis, Tennessee, Byears grew up in Millington, Tennessee and went to high school in nearby Arlington, Tennessee.
 Afterwards, Byears played two years in Northeastern Oklahoma A&M, located in Miami, Oklahoma.
 She later transferred to DePaul University in Chicago, where she averaged 22.8 points and 11.7 rebounds per game during the 1995–1996 season, a performance that earned her a first team All-American.
 On 23 January 2011 Byears inducted to DePaul Athletic Hall of Fame.